gaia-taipei/tw-firefox-weekly/Luke.md

-## 03/30 - 04/02 ##
+## 04/07 - 04/10 ##

 ### Last Week ###

 * [MultiScreen]
-    - Joined discussion
+    - Studied current code base

-* [Red-tai]
+* [MDN]
-    - Study partner's codebase
-        - done email, verticalhome
+    - "How to get started with TV app dev"
+        - collected relevant data
+        - edited "Hello world example" and "Interact with TV remote"

 * [Other]
-    - Two interviews
+    - interview

 ### This Week ###

 * [MultiScreen]
-    - Gaia spec follow up

-* [Stingray]
-    - [WIP] Bug 1144069 - Keyboard isn't hidden by long pressing space key when focusing in an iframe with "designMode=On"
+    - Bug 1116089 - [Meta] Support "1 UA multi-screen" on FxOS
+        - Discuss with Selly and break down the tasks

 * [MDN]
-    - How to get started with TV app dev
+    - "How to get started with TV app dev"